-For the years ended December 31, 2018 and 2019 we have experienced net losses of \$12.3 million and \$0.5 million, respectively.
-For the year ended December 31, 2020 we have experienced net income of \$6.0 million.
+For the three months ended March 31, 2020 and 2021 we have experienced net income of \$1.5 million and \$10.1 million, respectively.
 We intend to continue to expend significant funds to continue to develop and improve our proprietary AI models, improve our marketing efforts to increase the number of borrowers on our platform, enhance the features and overall user experience of our platform, expand the types of loan offerings on our platform and otherwise continue to grow our business, and we may not be able to increase our revenue enough to offset these significant expenditures.
 We may incur significant losses in the future for a number of reasons, including the other risks described in this section, and unforeseen expenses, difficulties, complications and delays, macroeconomic conditions and other unknown events.
 Any failure to increase our revenue sufficiently to keep pace with our investments and other expenses could prevent us from maintaining or improving profitability on a consistent basis.
 If we are unable to successfully address these risks and challenges as we encounter them, our business, financial condition and results of operations could be adversely affected.